 Rowan Preparatory School welcomes applications for admission from all sections of society and does not discriminate on grounds of disability, race and religion, social or cultural background.
 We seek to operate an open, transparent and fair approach to admissions.
 Our School is rooted in a Christian tradition, however, we welcome applications for girls of all faiths and none.

 In line with the Special Educational Needs and Disability Act we will take reasonable steps to avoid putting disabled pupils and those with special educational needs at a substantial disadvantage in matters of admission.
-Parents are required to inform the Headmistress of any special educational needs in order that the school can assess whether reasonable adjustments can be made in order to access the education at Rowan.
+Parents are required to inform the Headteacher of any special educational needs in order that the school can assess whether reasonable adjustments can be made in order to access the education at Rowan.

 To ensure that every girl has the opportunity to access the education at Rowan, maximum numbers by year group are put in place.
 This ensures a workable profile for progression throughout the school.
 In our Nursery we admit up to 18 pupils on the roll and up to 28 pupils into our Kindergarten setting.
 In Reception to Year 2 we have two forms in each year group and in Years 3 to 6 we have three forms in each year group, with an operating preference of 18 girls in each form.
-When demand for places exceeds those available the admissions procedure below will apply.
+When demand for places exceeds those available the admissions procedure set out in this document will apply.

 Rowan is fully committed to ensuring that the application of this policy is non-discriminatory in line with the UK Equality Act (2010).
 Further details are available in the school’s Equal Opportunity Policy.
 Rowan seeks to implement this policy through adherence to the procedures set out in the rest of this document.